 NIDD (Non-IP Data Delivery) is defined by 3GPP in several documents.
-We have extracted a summary of the relevant content here, from the September 2017 versions of the 3GPP documents.
+We have extracted a summary of the relevant content here, from the December 2017 versions of the 3GPP Release 15 documents.

 Before a NIDD transfer via SCEF can be performed, two registration steps are required: one by the AS (Application Server) and one by the UE (User Equipment).

 - AS must register with SCEF, assigning itself as the AS for a particular UE.